One of the best ways to turn our dog or puppy into a model citizen is to play fun games with him.

 Playing tug of war with a dog may sometimes encourage dog biting.
 Therefore, we want to follow clear tug rules.

-Make sure we control the start and end of the game.
-Start with a command such as Take it or Tug, to indicate that it is fine to grab the toy.
-End with a Drop command.
+In particular, make sure we control the start and end of the game.
+I start with a command such as Take it or Tug, to indicate that it is fine to grab the toy.
+I end with a Drop command.

-If our dog loses grip of the tug toy during play, do not let him lunge or bite at it until we give the Take it command again.
-If he tries to grab the toy, give a no-mark (Uh-oh) then the Drop command to stop the game.
-Take a short break or do some obedience commands before restarting.
+If my dog loses grip of the tug toy during play, I do not let him lunge or bite at it until I give the Take it command again.
+If he tries to grab the toy, I give a no-mark (Uh-oh), then the Drop command to stop the game.
+I take a short break or do some obedience commands before restarting.

-To remove the toy, I hold it still close to his muzzle.
+To remove the toy, I hold it still (stationary), close to his muzzle.
 I am no longer tugging, just holding still.
 Eventually, it will become very boring, and my dog will drop the toy.
-If he chooses to bite on my hands instead, I no-mark him (No), give him a time-out, and stop playing.
-Only do this if the dog is not aggressive and does not guard his toys.
+If he chooses to bite on my hands instead, I give a strong no-mark (Ack-ack), and a short time-out, if necessary.

 If our dog starts to play rough with members of the household after playing, cease tug games altogether.